Team-2-HariSenin/Theatron/README.md

 - Css (Tailwind)
 - JavaScript

+#How To Access Web
-You can access the deployed web from this link https://theatron.vercel.app/view/register.html
+You can access the deployed web for user from this link https://theatron.vercel.app/view/home.html

+If you want to see the admin page use this link https://theatron.vercel.app/view/admin/manageuser.html

 Created by team of 8 :
 - Josvian Salim